Ábrahám Ganz: Early years

 He was born into a Swiss Calvinist family in Unter-Embrach.
 His father, Johann Ulrich Ganz, was a cantor teacher.
 His mother, Katharina Remi, died when he was just 10 years old.
 He was the oldest son out of nine children.

 Escher Wyss AG

-Because of financial difficulties he had to work as a carpenter's apprentice, but before his liberation he went to Zurich to work at the foundry of Escher Wyss AG as a casting apprentice.
+Because of financial difficulties he had to work as a carpenter's apprentice, but before his liberation he went to Zürich to work at the foundry of Escher Wyss AG as a casting apprentice.
 At the age of twenty he travelled a lot in Germany, France, Austria and Italy, and worked in different factories where he gathered experience.
 In 1841 he arrived in Buda where he was involved in the construction of the Szechenyi Mill.

 Josef Rollmill Company (József Hengermalom Társulat)

 István Széchenyi initiated the building of a steam mill in Buda, and he established the Josef Rollmill Company (József Hengermalom Társulat). Ábrahám Ganz started to work there as a mechanic.
 He saw that there was a lack of good iron industry experts in the quickly developing Hungarian manufacturing industry.
 Soon, he became the first casting master of the foundry of the steam mill.
 The foundry could achieve, with the new technology of indirect casting, very pure casts which made it easier to combine different metals.
 The finished casts were introduced to the public at the first Hungarian Industrywork Exhibition (Magyar Iparmű Kiállítás) in 1842.
 Their special combination and purity was praised even by Lajos Kossuth.
 After that Ganz was nominated to be the head of the foundry and the machine repairing yard.
 In the same year he gave a job to his brother, Konrád Ganz, who was also a casting master.

 In 1843, while he was working in the foundry, the cast splashed out.
 He became blind in one of his eyes.
 According to some sources he said then: